mrinalrajl/Personal-Budget_MongoDB/readme.md

 Minor changes to code for SEO and A11y

-# Current performence in Lighthouse
+# Current performance in Lighthouse
 <image src="/Screenshots/screen.png">

-# Week _4 : TAsk
+# Week _4: TAsk
 * Server
 * Axio
 * Chart.js